tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/开发指南/视频处理/视频 AI/视频内容智能识别_intl_en.md

 | suggestion | String | There are three types of intelligent recognition suggestions: `pass`, `review`, and `block`: <ul><li>pass: the degree of suspicion is not high, and approval is recommended. </li><li>review: the degree of suspicion is high, and human review is recommended </li><li>block: the degree of suspicion is very high, and blocking is recommended </li></ul> |
 | segments | Array | Suspected video segments, helping locate specific segments in the video that are suspected of violations |

-## <span id = "sh"></span>Intelligent Video Content Recognition Template
+## <span id = "sh"></span>Intelligent Video Recognition Template

 The intelligent recognition operations in an intelligent recognition task are subject to intelligent video recognition parameters, which can be presented in the form of VOD intelligent video recognition template as shown below.
 Such a template specifies what operations will be performed in an intelligent recognition task:
-- Performs porn information recognition on video image
+- Performs porn information detection on video image
-- Performs terrorism information recognition on video image
+- Performs terrorism information detection on video image
-- Performs politically sensitive information recognition on video image
+- Performs politically sensitive information detection on video image
-- Performs porn information recognition on phrases in speech based on ASR
+- Performs porn information detection on phrases in speech based on ASR
-- Performs politically sensitive information recognition on phrases in speech based on ASR
+- Performs politically sensitive information detection on phrases in speech based on ASR
-- Performs porn information recognition on text in video image based on OCR
+- Performs porn information detection on text in video image based on OCR
-- Performs politically sensitive information recognition on text in video image based on OCR
+- Performs politically sensitive information detection on text in video image based on OCR

-For common combinations of operations, VOD provides a [preset video content recognition template](https://intl.cloud.tencent.com/document/product/266/33932).
-In addition, you can also create and manage custom video content recognition templates by calling a [server API](https://intl.cloud.tencent.com/document/product/266/37568).
+For common combinations of operations, VOD provides a [preset intelligent video recognition template](https://intl.cloud.tencent.com/document/product/266/33932).
+In addition, you can also create and manage custom intelligent video recognition templates by calling a [server API](https://intl.cloud.tencent.com/document/product/266/37568).

 ## Task Initiation